mosdef-hub/mbuild/docs/getting_started/example_system.rst

 Example System
 ===============

 Components in dashed boxes are drawn by hand using, e.g., `Avogadro <https://avogadro.cc>`_ or generated elsewhere.
-Each component is wrapped as a python class with user defined attachment sites, or ports.
-That's the hard part!
-Now mBuild can do the rest.
-Each component further down the hierarchy is, again, a simple python class that describes which piece should connect to which piece.
+`mBuild <https://mbuild.mosdef.org/en/stable/>`_ builds up complex systems from simple building blocks through simple attachment sites, called ports (i.e., connection points).
+Each building block is a simple python class that can be customized or created through the pre-built options within the mBuild library (mbuild.lib).
+A hierarchical structure of parents and children is created through these classes, which can be easily parsed or modified.
+This allows `mBuild <https://mbuild.mosdef.org/en/stable/>`_ to generate chemical structures in a piecemeal fashion by creating or importing molecular sections, adding ports, and merging the ports into bonds.
+Together with `Signac <https://signac.io>`_, this functionality enables an automatic and dynamic method for generating chemical systems, allowing large-scale chemical and materials screening with minimal user interaction.

 Ultimately, complex systems structures can be created with just a line or two of code.
 Additionally, this approach seamlessly exposes tunable parameters within